mmoallemi99/moso-vue/README.md

 A simple version badge that is literally just a string with some styling.

 ##### nano-ripple
-This is from the framework [Nano](https://github.com/getnano/nano-framework) that I'm working on in my sparetime.
+This is from the framework [Nano](https://github.com/getnano/nano-framework).
 This is the small ripple you see when you click on buttons and the social icons.
 This is inspired by [Material Design](https://getmdl.io/components/index.html#buttons-section) (look under "button with ripple") and requires a custom directive and a custom class which are both included in this project.

 # Issues?
 Please report any issues and non-working stuff here on GitHub.